jdcloudcom/en/documentation/Storage-and-CDN/Storage-Gateway/Operation-Guide/Installation-Configuration.md

 auto_fdisk.sh /dev/vdb /cache ext4
 ```

+Notification:

-Notification: `/dev/vdb`is the device name of your Cloud Disk Service, which can be initialed as the local cache of Cloud Disk Service by yourself as required; parameters such as `/cache ext4`shall not be modified.
+- `/dev/vdb`is the device name of your Cloud Disk Service, which can be initialed as the local cache of Cloud Disk Service by yourself as required;

+- Parameters such as `/cache ext4`shall not be modified.
 Please reference [Partition, format and attaching of Data Disk](https://docs.jdcloud.com/cn/cloud-disk-service/linux-partition) for initialing Cloud Disk Service.
 Pop up `Warning: This directory exists, is this ok?
 [Y/N]`, please enter `Y`.

+- The cache directory for the Storage Gateway is `/cache`, the data about your resent access is cached under such directory, and the cache can be manually cleared.

 3. After completion of configuration, you can start NFS file system on the Storage Gateway with the starting script path of `/root/bin/gw ` that can be used for starting NFS service.
 Execution command example is as follows:

 ```